 At the start of the valley lies the peaceful village and ski area of Les Houches.
 With its gentle tree-lined runs it is the place for a more relaxed style of skiing, particularly intermediates and beginners.
 In keeping with the relaxed theme, there are some good restaurants on the slopes.
 Les Houches is also the best place for all skiers to come in bad weather (and on those days the buses can be incredibly crowded).
 Les Houches is only included in the Mont Blanc unlimited pass.

-If you have a 6-21 day Unlimited Pass you can ski Verbier.
+If you have a 6-21 day Unlimited Pass you can ski Verbier at a 50% discount.
 You can access Verbier via a weekly shuttle available on Thursdays from Chamonix, or by private car.

 From 5-star luxury to budget hotels, or stylish to simple self-catered apartments, Chamonix has it all.
 Everything is fairly spread out, and some are better than others if you want to be able to easily walk around town.
 Look at the location carefully since you’ll want to be near the bus stops for easily getting to the ski areas.Search Hotels and Deals Get your